17 Reasons Why There Is a Burning Smell When You Turn on Your Heater

 If the furnace filter fan is not operating properly, this can cause a burning smell when it is turned on.
 This is because the air going to the furnace filter does not reach it because of a faulty fan.

 Just like any other appliance, your heater can eventually break down.
 When this happens, you could experience a burning smell as a result of the defective furnace belt.
 This is because the belt from your heater can be pulled from its mounting.
 If this occurs, you will smell something similar to burning rubber when you turn on your heater.
 If this happens, you will need to replace the belt.

 If the furnace in your home is damaged or is not working properly, then it can be one of the possible reasons for a burning smell when you turn on your heater.
 This is because the heating unit has failed.
 If this happens, you will need to have it fixed before you can use it again.
 It usually works best to make sure that the furnace in your home is working correctly before using it again.
-Contact our experts at Air Docs of the Treasure Coast for furnace repair in Vero Beach, FL, and surrounding areas for 24/7 assistance.
+Contact our experts at Air Docs Heating & Cooling for furnace repair in Vero Beach, FL, and surrounding areas for 24/7 assistance.

 If you turn on your heater and find out that the pilot light is not working, this can be one of the reasons why you are getting a burning smell.
 This is because the pilot light is used to ignite the heater once it has been turned on.
 If this happens, you will need to replace the pilot light as soon as possible.

 14. A FAULTY IGNITER

 If the igniter is not working properly, this is one of the causes of a burning smell when you turn on your heater.
 This is because this small device helps to light the fuel and ignite it.
 If your igniter fails, you will notice a burning smell when you turn on your heater.
 For this reason, it is important to make sure that this part is in good condition before using your heater again.